Texas-Robotics-Academy/markdown/in_person/programming_functions.md

 ```
 {{ site.data.alerts.end }}

-Here, we made the printGreeting function exactly like we made main.
-We declared its `return` type to be void, named it `printGreeting`, and put no parameters inside the parentheses.
-Inside the curly braces, we wrote the same code we used for our very first C++ program.
+This function works like the first **Hello World!** program, but the printing happens in a function.

 ```cpp
 printGreeting();
 ```

-What's interesting is how we call, or run, the function.
-Inside of main, we call the function by naming it and then following it by a set of empty parentheses, which we'll explain in a minute.
-As always, we end the line with a semi-colon.
+This line **calls* the function, running the code inside of it.

+Here's how the program works:
-The way that this program works is the following: the computer begins running the program inside the `main` function.
-When it gets to the `printGreeting` function, it "jumps" to where we defined the `printGreeting` function and starts executing that code.
-When it gets to the end of the `printGreeting` function, it "jumps" back to the `main` function exactly where it left off and continues executing the rest of the code in main.
+1. The computer begins running the program inside the `main` function.
+2. When it gets to `printGreeting()` function, it **executes** `printGreeting()`.
+3. When it gets to the end of the `printGreeting` function, it **returns** back to the `main` function where it left off.
+4. It continues executing the rest of the code in main.

+### Exercise 3.3.1: Example Function
-- Type in the code above and see that it executes.
+Copy the code above and see that it executes.

 {{+}}Tutorial 3.3.1, 3_3_1{{+}}

 ### Exercise 3.3.2:

-- Modify the program so that main calls `printGreeting()` twice.
-How does the output change?
+Modify the program so that main calls `printGreeting()` twice.

 {{+}}Tutorial 3.3.2, 3_3_2{{+}}